-IFRS Effective date Summary The IFRS Interpretations Committee issued an agenda decision in June Lease Liability in 1 January 2024 a Sale and 2020 - Sale and leaseback with Variable Payments.
-This matter was Leaseback referred to the IASB for standard setting for some aspects.
-The IASB (Amendment to issued the final amendments in September 2022.
-IFRS 16) The Amendments provide a requirement for the seller-lessee to determine 'lease payments' or 'revised lease payments' in a way that the seller-lessee would not recognise any amount of the gain or loss that relates to the right of use retained by the seller-lessee.
-Supplier On 25 May 2023, the IASB issued Supplier Finance Arrangements, which 1 January 2024 amended IAS 7 Statement of Cash Flows and IFRS 7 Financial Financing Arrangements Instruments: Disclosures (the Amendments).
-(Amendment to These Amendments arose as a result of a submission received by the IAS 7 and IFRS 7) IFRS Interpretations Committee (the Committee) about the presentation requirements for liabilities and associated cash flows arising out of supply chain financing arrangements and related disclosures.
+IFRS Summary Effective date Lease Liability in a Sale and Leaseback (Amendment to IFRS 16) The IFRS Interpretations Committee issued an agenda decision in June 2020 - Sale and leaseback with Variable Payments.
+This matter was referred to the IASB for standard setting for some aspects.
+The IASB issued the final amendments in September 2022.
+The Amendments provide a requirement for the seller-lessee to determine 'lease payments' or 'revised lease payments' in a way that the seller-lessee would not recognise any amount of the gain or loss that relates to the right of use retained by the seller-lessee.
+1 January 2024 On 25 May 2023, the IASB issued Supplier Finance Arrangements , which amended IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures (the Amendments).
+Supplier Financing Arrangements These Amendments arose as a result of a submission received by the IFRS Interpretations Committee (the Committee) about the presentation requirements for liabilities and associated cash flows arising out of supply chain financing arrangements and related disclosures.
 In December 2020, the Committee published an Agenda Decision Supply Chain Financing Arrangements-Reverse Factoring that addressed this submission based on the requirements in IFRS Accounting Standards existing at that time.
-During this process, the feedback from stakeholders indicated limitations of the then existing requirements to address important information needs of users to understand the effects of supplier finance arrangements on an entity's financial statements and to compare one entity with another.
+4 January 2024 (Amendment to IAS 7 and IFRS 7) During this process, the feedback from stakeholders indicated limitations of the then existing requirements to address important information needs of users to understand the effects of supplier finance arrangements on an entity's financial statements and to compare one entity with another.
 In response to this feedback, the IASB undertook a narrow-scope standard setting, leading to the Amendments.
-The Amendments require entities to provide certain specific disclosures (qualitative and quantitative) related to supplier finance arrangements.
-The Amendments also provide guidance characteristics of supplier finance arrangements.
-Amendment -Subsequent to the release of amendments to IAS 1 Classification of 1 January 2024 Liabilities as Current or Non-Current, the IASB amended IAS 1 further Non-current Liabilities with in October 2022.
-Covenants If an entity's right to defer is subject to the entity complying with (Amendment to specified conditions, such conditions affect whether that right exists IAS 1) at the end of the reporting period, if the entity is required to comply with the condition on or before the end of the reporting period and not if the entity is required to comply with the conditions after the reporting period.
-The amendments also provide clarification on the meaning of 'settlement' for the purpose of classifying a liability as current or non-
+1 January 2024 The Amendments require entities to provide certain specific disclosures (qualitative and quantitative) related to supplier finance arrangements.
+The Amendments also provide guidance on characteristics of supplier finance arrangements.
+Subsequent to the release of amendments to IAS 1 Classification of Liabilities as Current or Non-Current , the IASB amended IAS 1 further in October 2022.
+Amendment - Non-current Liabilities with Covenants (Amendment to IAS 1) If an entity's right to defer is subject to the entity complying with specified conditions, such conditions affect whether that right exists at the end of the reporting period, if the entity is required to comply with the condition on or before the end of the reporting period and not if the entity is required to comply with the conditions after the reporting period.
+1 January 2024 The amendments also provide clarification on the meaning of 'settlement' for the purpose of classifying a liability as current or non-current.